CIP Advocacy Requirement

 - Grantees must advocate for the sector as a whole, talking about the value and impact of public support for all cultural organizations, rather than advocating for the grantee’s activities alone.

-- All grantees should submit their advocacy activities to the MCC using the Online Reporting Tool , new in FY17.
-The report will ask you to provide basic information about who at your organization contacted whom, and should reflect activities that took place between July 1, 2016 and June 1, 2017.
-CIP program staff will contact grantees when the report becomes available.
+- All grantees should submit their advocacy activities to the Mass Cultural Council using the CIP Management Tool.
+The report will ask you to provide basic information about who at your organization contacted whom, and should reflect activities that took place between July 1, 2018 and June 1, 2019.
+You can enter advocacy information in the CIP Management Tool anytime during the grant year.

-- Mail legislators your annual report, along with a note thanking them for funding via the Massachusetts Cultural Council.
+- Mail legislators your annual report, along with a note thanking them for funding via the Mass Cultural Council.

 - Invite legislators to speak at one of your public events or gala, about the value of public funding for cultural organizations in the state and in their own lives.